A car accident when she was just 34 years old quite possibly saved Yovana Maria Portillo’s life.

 Active in Lung Cancer Advocacy

 As a newer member of the LCFA Speaker’s Bureau, Yovana strives to do whatever she is able to spread awareness and increase funding for lung cancer research.
-For World Lung Cancer Day 2020, Yovana shares lung cancer facts, myths, and research funding needs in Spanish on Facebook, Twitter, and Instagram.
-This social media takeover is a fundraising event hosted by LCFA’s Speakers Bureau with a goal to fund another $200,000 Young Investigator lung cancer research grant.
+For World Lung Cancer Day, Yovana shares lung cancer facts, myths, and research funding needs in Spanish on Facebook, Twitter, and Instagram.
+This social media takeover is an awareness and fundraising event hosted by LCFA’s Speakers Bureau to fund another $200,000 Young Investigator lung cancer research grant.

 Building a #LivingWithLungCancer Community